ICT-Mahidol/2019-ITCS371-2-ORgates/README.md

-for customer that rent for certain time then they can use promotion code by just tab in application so, no need for customer to find coupon code for discount on the economy side customer also can rent car with no GPS services for cheaper price.
-Our application will also provide another axillary function such as 16 language interfaces, theme changing.
+for customer that rent for certain time then they can use promotion code by just tab in application so, no need for customer to find coupon code for discount on the economy side customer also can rent car with no GPS services for a cheaper price.
+Our application will also provide other auxiliary functions such as 16 language interfaces, theme changing.

 ### Functional